-- Limit the Narrative to five numbered pages.
-We will remove any additional pages, and we will not send them to reviewers as part of your application. - Consider each Narrative question and be mindful of the review criteria as listed in Section E1. - Be clear and concise with minimal use of technical jargon and acronyms. - Include references throughout your Narrative to any Supporting Documents that provide supplementary material. - Make sure your organization's name appears at the top of each page. - Use at least 0.5-inch margins on all sides and a font size of at least eleven points.
+• Limit the Narrative to eight single-spaced, numbered pages.
+IMLS will remove any additional pages, and will not send them to reviewers as part of your application.

+- Consider each Narrative question and be mindful of each section's review criteria in Section E1. - Be clear and concise with a minimum of technical jargon and acronyms. - Include references throughout your Narrative to any Supporting Documents that provide supplementary material. - Make sure your organization's name appears at the top of each page. - Use at least 0.5-inch margins on all sides and a font size of at least eleven points.